EvanHerman/lity/readme.txt

 == Frequently Asked Questions ==

+= Will this plugin only work on images I have uploaded to my site? = No, any images on the page can be opened in a lightbox.
+You can copy images from Google images and paste them into your content, and they will also open in a lightbox.

 = Where are the plugin settings? =
 The plugins settings are nested inside of the 'Tools' menu item from the WordPress admin dashboard.